cjjeakle/rebalance-calc/README.md

     * This should making the browser back button much more usable with this version of the app

 Core features that haven't gone anywhere:
-* Rich example data to demonstrate most key features
+* Rich example data to demonstrate key features
 * Lots of helpful tips and tricks, be sure to take a look!
-* The site automatically persists every change to the URL
-    * It's easy to save, share, and restore your work via bookmarks and copy-paste
+* It's easy to persist and sync state
-* Your input never leaves the page
+    * Simply bookmark the page in a state you want to preserve, the URL bar contains everything you've entered
+    * Use your browser's bookmark sync feature (or copy-paste) to take your URL state elsewhere
+* The tool respects your privacy
+    * There are no ads or analytics
-    * There's no analytics, and the URL hash (where the data persists) doesn't get sent to the server
+    * The tool's state saves to the "#" fragment of the URL, and browsers do not send the URL hash to the server

 ## UX Caveats
 This tool is best used on a computer, the UI can get quite overwhelming on mobile (it works, but can be clunky).